microsoft/pxt/docs/writing-docs/tutorials/basics.md

 During an interaction, the step description (all text before the first code block or image) is shown in the caption.
 If the paragraph length goes beyond the display length of caption, a "More" button appears in order to view the rest of the paragraph.
 It's best to keep the paragraph short enough to so all of it appears in the caption without requiring the user to click to see it all.
 If your instructions need more text, you can just create an additional step to split up the activity.

 ### ~

+### Hints

+Hints provide additional information and code suggestions to help the user complete the step.
+In each step, any text before the first code snippet or image is automatically displayed to the user in the tutorial caption.
+The remaining text, block examples, etc. are displayed in the ``hint`` dialog when the user clicks the caption or hint button.

 ### Images